 Most PhD students receive financial support in the form of a department stipend, fellowship or from sponsored project funds.
 Students are considered full time and are expected to focus strictly on the curriculum.
 Until the assignment of thesis advisers, full-time for first-year students consists of four or more advanced courses, and assistance in teaching (as described in section I.2).
-After the assignment of thesis advanced coursework, assistance in teaching, and research as mutually agreed by the student and his/her adviser.
+After the assignment of thesis advisers, full-time consists of advanced coursework, assistance in teaching, and research as mutually agreed by the student and his/her adviser.